qerty2006/qerty2006.github.io/_posts/2025-31-3-epidemiology2.markdown

 In essence, this project serves as a testament to the potential of computational epidemiology: with refined methods and robust computing resources, we can transform theoretical models into actionable insights that help us better predict and control the spread of disease.

-Also the code for this is available on [Github](https://github.com/qerty2006/Blog-Post-Code), at `31-3-2025-epi2.py` If you want to try it yourself, add `virussim2.py` to your files and look at the `main.py` and `main2.py` to see examples of the code being used.
+Also the code for this is available on [Github](https://github.com/qerty2006/Blog-Post-Code), at `Epidemiology Part 2` If you want to try it yourself, add `virussim2.py` to your files and look at the `main.py` and `main2.py` to see examples of the code being used.